octaos/php-integration/index.md

 See the <a href="http://sveawebpay.github.io/php-integration/api/classes/WebPayItem.html" target="_blank">WebPayItem</a> class for available order row items.

 ### 5.1 Specifying item price <a name="i51"></a>
-Specify item price using precisely two of these methods in order to specify the item price and tax rate: `setAmountExVat()`, `setAmountIncVat()` and `setVatPercent()`.
+Specify item price using precisely two of these methods in order to specify the item price and tax rate: `setAmountIncVat()`, `setVatPercent()` and `setAmountExVat()`.

-If you use `setAmountIncVat()`, note that this may introduce a cumulative rounding error when ordering large quantities of an item, as the package bases the total order sum on a calculated price excluding vat.
+The recommended way to specify an item price is by using the setAmountIncVat() and setVatPercent() methods.
+This will ensure that the total order amount and vat sums precisely match the amount and vat specified in the order items.

+When using setAmountExVat() and setVatPercent(), the service will work with less accuracy and may accumulate rounding errors, resulting in order totals differing from total of the amount and vat specified in the row items.
+It is not recommended to specify price using the setAmountExVat() method.

+When using setAmountIncVat() with setAmountExVat() to specify an item price, the package converts the price to amount including vat and vat percent, in an effort to maintain maximum accuracy.

+Note: when using WebPayAdmin functions with order rows, you may only use WebPayItem::orderRow with price specified as amountExVat and vatPercent.

 ### 5.2 WebPayItem::orderRow() <a name="i52"></a>
 <!-- WebPayItem::orderRow() docbloc below, replace @see with apidoc links -->